 I am not talking about using your emergency fund for investing.
 An emergency fund is there for a specific reason – emergencies.

-And I am not recommending you use your available cash that you have been saving for a car or down payment on a home.
+And I am not recommending you use the available cash that you have been saving for a car or down payment on a home.

 Any form of investing requires some risk.
 Your emergency fund and having cash available for large planned purchases is critical to staying out of debt.
 Beyond those funds, the extra money you have can be used to start investing.

 Choosing the right investment vehicle will vary depending on a number of factors, your current financial situation, your age and your propensity to tolerate risk.
-However, regardless of where you are financially here are some simple guidelines and recommendations on how little money you need to have to start investing.
+However, regardless of where you are financially here are 6 ways to start investing with a little money.

 Note: at the end of this article are links to various online resources where you can get an initial preview of what is available for these investment options.

-They aren’t flashy and it’s unlikely you will become a millionaire throwing your cash into these accounts, but they do provide another means of making more money, as opposed to leaving your money in a low interest savings or checking account.
+They aren’t flashy and it’s unlikely you will become a millionaire throwing your cash into these accounts, but they do provide another means of making more money.
+As opposed to leaving your money in a low-interest saving or checking account.